The Best Smart Home Security Systems to Protect Your Home

 Arlo's sleek security camera boasts 4K video with HDR and an ultra-wide field of view so you can see what's happening on your property at all times-day or night, rain or shine.
 Plus, it offers simple wireless installation, so you don't have to fuss with the setup.
 But the feature we love most is the camera's built-in smart siren.
 You can set it to sound automatically when motion or sound is detected, or trigger the alarm manually via the Arlo Secure app.

 For your outdoor security needs, Google's Nest Cam with Floodlight is a great choice.
 It's equipped with two adjustable LED lights and a 1080P camera that works in both bright and low-light conditions.
 It's also weather-proof, so you don't have to worry about the quality suffering on rainy (or snowy) days.
 Like Google's other Nest Cams, you can check in on the 24/7 live stream via the app and save footage as needed.
-With the Nest Aware subscription, which starts at $6/month, you can also save up to 60 days of event video history.
+With the Nest Aware subscription which saves up to 60 days of event history.

 Today's smart doorbells don't just ring: They also allow you to see who's at your door (without opening it).
 These convenient doorbells are often homeowners' first line of defense against unwanted solicitors, porch pirates, and home invaders.
 They use a WiFi signal to live stream what's happening outside of your front door, which you can view on the associated app.
 These livestreams can also be recorded so you can review and save footage as needed.